 Talk to any superstar seller on Flipkart, and you’ll learn two things about prepping for The Big Billion Days Sale.
 First, start planning in advance.
 Way in advance.
 Praween, a partner at Young Trendz, a men’s clothing brand, vouches for this.
 “Sindhu (my partner) and I started preparing a whole two months in advance.
 Even then, within the first hour of the sale, the orders were beyond what we had anticipated.
 On the first day itself, we had around 6,000 orders,” he shares.

-Second, if you have the fortune of being assigned a Flipkart account manager, make full use of the assistance.
+Second, leverage the assistance of a Flipkart account manager assigned to each seller.
 “My account manager has played a key role in my splendid performance this Big Billion Days,” says Raju Lunawath, proprietor of AmazeStore.
 Operating from Lal Bagh Road, an old part of Bengaluru that shares space with the historic Lalbagh Botanical Garden, Raju attributes his success to his account manager.
 “Hats off to him!
 He worked extremely closely with me.
 He helped me identify the products and told me which products I should bet big on.
 We’ve been planning since January!”
 Raju adds.
 “Our account manager had great ideas too,” says Praween.

 But is starting on time all that it takes?
 Hardly.
 From tripling and quadrupling packaging material to concocting a logistics plan to ensure smooth delivery, these superstar sellers look into everything.
 Prem Ramchandani sells furniture on Flipkart through his company, Bharat Furnishings.
 Although his association with the platform is as recent as mid-2017, he’s got some excellent insights on what goes into preparing for an event of this magnitude.
 “The operational challenges are plenty.
 Transporting furniture is not easy, and installing it can become cumbersome.
 Although we’ve done really well, next year we’re going to streamline our processes and come back with a much bigger range of products.”